msoe-sisyphus-sd/msoe-sis-wiki/Architecture/Final-Pass-Architecture-Draft.md

 2. Place new project (server) on pi.
    * Assume that eventually, `sisproxy` will start `sislisten`.
    * `sisproxy` will be built to run on any machine that can run python.
-It will not be architecture-bound to a raspberry pi. https://msoe365-my.sharepoint.com/personal/wojciechowskia_msoe_edu/Documents/Microsoft%20Teams%20Chat%20Files/Architecture.PNG
+It will not be architecture-bound to a raspberry pi.

+https://msoe365-my.sharepoint.com/personal/wojciechowskia_msoe_edu/Documents/Microsoft%20Teams%20Chat%20Files/Architecture.PNG

 # Updated Architecture 2021-03-09
 ![architecture](uploads/58da94527e83a97382e8d7db667018c4/architecture.png)

+# Notes On Updated Architecture:
+* Audio is collected in `sislisten` via a periodic task.
+This periodic task is kicked off by the `Scheduler` class, which is a wrapper on the native python `threading.timer()` task.
+* After `sislisten` collects audio (an `audio_stream`) then the audio is passed to a separate thread to be sent to the AI server and communicated back to the table.
+Eventually, translation capabilities involving user settings will be added to this.
+The tasks of calling the AI service with the audio sample, translating (in future) and communicating the color to the table are collectively known as the "pipeline."
+Pipelines are run by threads from a thread pool.
+The thread pool object is part of the native python implementation (`ThreadPoolExecutor`).